Home / Social media / News / The legendary Ford Capri was discontinued in '86 - but here's a reimagined modern version and it's fire.

-THE LEGENDARY FORD CAPRI WAS DISCONTINUED '86 - BUT HERE'S A REIMAGINED MODERN VERSION AND IT'S FIRE.
+THE LEGENDARY FORD CAPRI WAS DISCONTINUED IN '86 - BUT HERE'S A REIMAGINED MODERN VERSION AND IT'S FIRE.

 The Ford Capri is one of those classic icons with a unique character that made it a favourite in European motoring history and was popular in the different countries it was shipped to, like here in SA.
 Growing up in Kempton Park, Ford was boss and so I’d always see plenty of them, usually with Tiger Firepower tyres on small and wide wheels with some serious poke.
 Almost all of them had rear window louvres, and the V6 models had side-exit exhausts, but none of them were stock.
 The Capri hit the “world” markets in 1969, designed by British designer Philip T. Clark, who’d previously worked on the original Mustang.
 Ford wanted a European equivalent to the Mustang with a design appealing to young buyers.
 There were a few iterations of the Capri over the years, the car went through three generations.
 The first one, the Mk1, ran from 1969 - 1974 and it featured a sleek, long hood, short rear deck, and fastback styling a la Mustang.
 It was available with a variety of engines, from a wee 1.3-litre inline 4-cylinder through to the range-topper that used the well-known and much-loved 3.0-litre Essex V6, the latter is quite sought-after.
 There were a couple of special models, like the Capri RS2600, a homologation special for touring car racing and it had a 2.6-litre V6 engine with fuel injection, it even had an aluminium bonnet to save weight.
 The Capri 3000 GT was the big daddy with the 3.0-litre Essex lump.
 The Mk2 ran from 1974 - 1978 and it was a more refined car with more comfort, a larger cabin, rear hatch, and better safety.
 The engine options were the same as before with a few slight improvements.
 The range-topper here was the Capri Ghia - an even more upmarket spec.
 There was a noteworthy special edition in black and gold, the iconic John Player Special model that was a special edition celebrating Ford’s motorsport ties with the well-known JPS racing team that still has some of the best racing livery to date.